inner-outer-space/nyc-collisions-analytics/docs/setup_instructions.md

   --header 'Content-Type: application/json'` </br>
 </br>

+The weather data used in this project was retrieved during an introductory free trial period for World Weather Online.
+The data was extracted and stored in CSV format for use in this pipeline.
+This script retrieves the CSV file from its GIT location, does some light processing, uploads it to GCS, and then creates an associated external table that can be accessed in BigQuery.
 ### PROCESS THE COLLISION DATA
 Once the previous step is complete execute the following command in the terminal:</br>
 ''